Questions, grouped.

 What does installation involve?

-We run a 60-minute onboarding with your IT team: SSO, first custom rules, and a test prompt that looks like your sector.
+We run a 60-minute onboarding with your IT team: accounts, model routing, and a walkthrough of Pre-Send Preview.
 Most firms are live the same day.
 No cloud tenant to provision on our side.
 Step-by-step context on How it works and deployment notes on the Gateway page.

 Do I need to change my network?